Do you want to know how to fix Elementor search form not working? There are several reasons that can cause this problem.

 That’s it.
 You’ve just made search on your Elementor site way smarter than it used to be.

-Now your visitors won’t think your Elementor search form is broken if it doesn’t show any results.
+Now, your visitors won’t think your Elementor search form is broken if it doesn’t show any results.

 Step 3: Test Your New Improved Search

-Then go to your Elementor page which contains a search form, and type a search term into it.
+To get started, simply visit your site and then go to your Elementor page which contains a search form, and type a search term into it.

 For example, we have a lot of posts on our test site related to WordPress.
 Let’s see what happens if we make a typo in a search query.